therealbstern/apcupsd/doc/manual/manual.rst

     SNMP driver.
 This driver accesses the UPS over the network using SNMP.
 This is compatible only with UPSes equipped with an SNMP or Web/SNMP management card.
 By default this is enabled.
---enable-net-snmp  Turns on generation of the
-    obsolete NET-SNMP driver.
-This driver was the precursor to the current snmp driver and is now obsolete.
-It is available as a fallback if the new driver cannot be used for some reason.
-By default this is disabled.
 --enable-pcnet  Turns on generation of the
     PCNET (PowerChute Network Shutdown) driver.
 This driver accesses the UPS over the network using APC's custom protocol.
 This driver